Bill Johnson (university president): Abortion

-In a candidates' questionnaire in 2010, Johnson wrote, "I am pro-life, and I oppose abortion except in the case of rape, incest, and when the mother's life is in danger.
+In a candidate's questionnaire in 2010, Johnson wrote, "I am pro-life, and I oppose abortion except in the case of rape, incest, and when the mother's life is in danger.
 Additionally, I support parental notification and a ban on partial birth abortions."
 During his 2010 and 2012 campaigns, Johnson was endorsed by the Ohio Right to Life PAC.